Tiffanirice23/reading-notes/code-201/class01.md

 > Javascript can be added to an HTML document simply by adding a `<script src=""></script>` tag within the head tag.

 ## Things I want to know more about:
-1. What exactly are the 2 things that require Javascraipt in the browser?
+1. What exactly are the 2 things that require Javascript in the browser?